UK Modern Slavery Act

 The majority of Fresnillo’s people and operations are located in Mexico and for that reason, country-specific factors should be considered in order to better understand Fresnillo’s exposure to modern slavery risks.

-Women and migrants (including men, women, and children) are the most vulnerable individuals in Mexican society regarding forced labour2.
-They are most commonly exploited in the agricultural, domestic service, food processing, construction, informal economy, begging, and vending industries, both in the United States and Mexico.
+Women and migrants (including men, women and children) are the most vulnerable individuals in Mexican society regarding forced labour2.
+Evidence suggests that this illegal practice may be more common in the agricultural, domestic service, food processing, construction, informal economy, begging, and street-vending industries, both in Mexico and the United States.

 The groups considered most vulnerable to human trafficking in Mexico include women, children, indigenous persons, persons with mental and physical disabilities, migrants, and the LGBT community.
 The vast majority of foreign victims of forced labour and sex trafficking in Mexico are from Central and South America countries3.